laurauguc/grading_assistant/README.md

 ## Architecture

 The GradeMate is built using Javascript for the frontend and Python for the backend.
-Specifically, the frontend is a ReactJS App while the backend is a Django app, functioning as an API endpoint for the frontend.
+Specifically, the frontend is a ReactJS app while the backend is a Django app, functioning as an API endpoint for the frontend.
 The calls to the Gemini API are made from the backend.

 ## Requirements